 The board of directors is responsible for the other information.
-The other information comprises all information included in the annual report, but does not include the consolidated financial statements, the company financial statements or the tables marked 'audited' in the remuneration report of Castle Private Equity AG and our auditor's reports thereon.
+The other information comprises the information included in the annual report, but does not include the tables marked 'audited' in the remuneration report, the consolidated financial statements, the company financial statements and our auditor's reports thereon.